tiepdotme/home/_spinning-reels/300-series.md

 series: 300
 type: spinning
 price: "519.00"
-description: The IRT300 spinning reel is versatile, balancing size and power.
+description: The IRT300 spinning reel is versatile, easily balancing out size and power.
 long_description: |
-  The IRT300 spinning reel is versatile, balancing size and power.
+  The IRT300 spinning reel is versatile, easily balancing out size and power.

-  This spinning reel is designed for kayak and in-shore fishing applications, and works well as either in salt water for flounder and redfish or in fresh water for small mouth bass, salmon, and muskie.
+  This spinning reel is ideal for kayak and in-shore fishing applications.
+This reel works well in both saltwater (Flounder, Redfish, etc) and in fresh water (Small Mouth Bass, Salmon, Muskie, etc).

-  The IRT300 spinning reel nicely complements a rod with a 8-12 lb. test monofilament line or 15 lb. braided line.
+  The IRT300 nicely complements a rod with a 8 to 12 pound test monofilament line or a 15-pound braided line.
 features:
   - Aluminum Body
   - Customizable colors and engraving